provisota/interview/message-broker/kafka/README.md

 ## Data Storage and Distribution

-- **Log Structure**: Each partition is an ordered, immutable sequence of records known as a log.
+- **[Log Structure](./log-structure.md)**: Each partition is an ordered, immutable sequence of records known as a log.
 Each record in a partition is assigned a unique offset.
-- **Replication**: Kafka replicates partitions across multiple brokers for fault tolerance.
+- **[Replication](./replication.md)**: Kafka replicates partitions across multiple brokers for fault tolerance.
 One broker serves as the leader for a given partition, handling all reads and writes, while others are followers that replicate the leader.
-- **Retention Policy**: Kafka stores records for a configurable period, after which old records are discarded.
+- **[Retention Policy](./retention-policy.md)**: Kafka stores records for a configurable period, after which old records are discarded.
 Data can be retained based on time or size.

-### Log structure

-Apache Kafka's log structure is a core aspect of its design, enabling its high throughput, scalability, and fault-tolerance capabilities.

-#### Basic Concept

-- **Log**: In Kafka, a log is an ordered set of records (messages), differing from the traditional idea of logging messages.
-- **Partition**: Each Kafka topic is split into one or more partitions, with each partition essentially being a log.

-#### Partition Log Structure

-- **Segments**: A partition's log is divided into segments, each being a physical file on the disk.
-- **Immutable Records**: Records within a segment are immutable, enabling efficient writes and reads due to their append-only nature.

-#### Offset Management

-- **Offsets**: Records in a log are identified by sequential IDs called offsets, unique within each partition.
-- **Commit Log**: Kafka operates as a commit log, appending every record sent to a partition at the end of the log.

-#### File Storage

-- **File Naming**: Segment files are named to reflect their offsets, aiding in quick identification.
-- **Index Files**: Kafka maintains index files for each log segment, mapping offsets to file positions for rapid record location.

-#### Segment Size and Retention

-- **Configuration**: The maximum size of log segment files is configurable.
-Once this size is reached, a new segment is created.
-- **Retention Policy**: Retention policies, based on time or size, govern the deletion of old segments.

-#### Compaction

-- **Log Compaction**: Kafka features log compaction for topics, keeping only the latest value for each key and removing older duplicates.

-#### Replication

-- **Leader and Followers**: Each partition has a leader and follower replicas, with the leader handling all read and write requests.
-- **Consistency**: Followers replicate the leader's log for consistency, and a follower can become a new leader in case of leader failure.

-#### Performance Implications

-- **Write Efficiency**: The append-only log allows for faster sequential disk writes.
-- **Read Efficiency**: Sequential disk reads are efficient, complemented by indexes for quick message access.

-#### Durability

-- **Sync and Flush**: Producers can choose the level of durability for their records, either immediate disk writes or temporary memory caching.

-Kafka's log structure is key to its ability to provide high throughput and reliable data storage and retrieval.
-This structure, along with Kafka's distributed nature, makes it highly effective for large-scale, real-time data streaming and processing.

 ## Producer Details